libplctag/libplctag/docs/enip-linear-vector-first-implementation-plan.md

 - Validation action: Constructor validates no plc attr dependency.

 25. Do we have unresolved architecture questions?
-- Answer: Yes.
-See Drill-Down Questions section.
+- Answer: No for Phase-1 execution.
+Remaining work is implementation and validation, not architecture selection.
 - Confidence: High.
-- Validation action: Resolve each question before coding wrapper and memory layers.
+- Validation action: Execute implementation checklist and collect pass/fail matrix evidence.

 ## 6. Drill-Down Questions Requiring Decisions